Events make CU Boulder feel like a community.

 Message your liaison or stop into our office before you start planning an event – we’re here to help!
 We will assist in determining the scope of your program plans and let you know the university requirements or regulations involved with event coordination.

-All RSO-related financial transactions are processed through CSI, thus it helps both of us knowing your plans.
-Not only will we help you “cut through the red tape” involved with using state facilities and student fee funds, we wil also help you tie together the elements, including:
+All RSO-related financial transactions are processed through CSI, so it helps both of us knowing your plans.
+Not only will we help you “cut through the red tape” involved with using state facilities and student fee funds, we wil also help you tie together the elements, including

 - Ticket sales

 Plan far in advance of your intended event date